Overview of File Storage

 - MOUNT TARGET

 - An NFS endpoint that lives in a subnet of your choice and is highly available.
-The mount target provides the IP address or DNS name that is used in the mount command when connecting NFS clients to a file system.
+Mount targets use IPv4 addresses to communicate with file systems.
+The mount target provides the IP address or DNS name that's used in the mount command when connecting NFS clients to a file system.
 File systems are exported (made available) through mount targets.
 When you use the console to create your first file system, the workflow also creates a mount target and export for it.

 - Each mount target can accept up to 100,000 NFS client connections.